rolando1515/website/README.md

 ** Note to spend a bit more time in figma and understanding the formatting.

 Week summary.
+This week I learned about the following :

 1. about atomic designs and how it helps create reusable components with the flexibility of making unique designs.